jvzmarmentini/automaton-app/README.md

 python3 main.py
 ```

-Then, the generate state machine will be drawn in file.png
+Then, the generated state machine will be drawn in file.png

-_For more examples, please refer to the [Documentation](https://example.com)_